 It’s on the road that runs between Foxford and Ballina in Co Mayo on the banks of the River Moy.
 Approached up a long drive through the woods, you pass the lodges and herb garden and suddenly across the lawn this beautiful country house appears, romantic and wonderful in its isolation.

 Between 1932 and the present day it has been run as guest accommodation, firstly by the Aldridge family - Connie was best known as founder of the Blue Book - and right up to the present day and now under the new owners, the Maloney family, who come from the area.
 They have restored the main house to its former glory, and down the years it has hosted many well known guests from Peter Sellers to Jack Lynch and more recently Tiger Woods and Nick Faldo.

-Couple that with an elegant house, comfy rooms, lovely, friendly staff and a delicious breakfast and there really isn’t anything missing.
+Dinner here is a real treat and couple that with an elegant house, comfy rooms, lovely, friendly staff and a delicious breakfast and there really isn’t anything missing.
 A fabulous destination.